Piotrusek/deej/README.md

 - Runs from your system tray
 - Helpful notifications to let you know if something isn't working

-> **Looking for the older Python version?** It's no longer maintained, but you can always find it in the [`legacy-python` branch](https://github.com/omriharel/deej/tree/legacy-python).

 ## How it works

 ### Hardware